Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Method

-Since the treatment of the full spatial structure of the vertex is numerically too costly, the eCLA scheme restricts the range of the short indices $l,k$ by introducing the feedback-length $L$, with $|l|,|k|\leq L$.
-Generically, $L$ should be chosen at least as great as the range of the bare interaction $L_U$ ($L \geq L_U$), such that the spatial structure of all vertex components generated in second-order of the bare interaction can be represented.
+Generically, the feedback length $L$ should be chosen at least as great as the range of the bare interaction $L_U$ ($L \geq L_U$), such that the spatial structure of all vertex components generated in second-order of the bare interaction can be represented.
 In practical applications, we view $L$ as an internal numerical parameter in which convergence should be reached.
-For example, in case of a QPC with onsite-interactions \cite{Weidinger2017} and a static implementation of the eCLA, convergence in the conductance was achieved for $L \approx l_x$, where $l_x$ is the characteristic length of the QPC.
+For example, in case of a QPC with onsite-interactions \cite{Weidinger2017} and a static implementation of the eCLA, convergence in the conductance was achieved for $L \approx l_x/a$, where $l_x$ is the characteristic length of the QPC.

-However, in this form the eCLA is still too costly to be implemented in a dynamic Keldysh setup, due to the large number of frequencies needed to resolve sharp structures on the real frequency axis: A straightforward parameterization with $N_{bP}=N_{bX}=1500$ bosonic frequencies, as was chosen in \cite{Schimmel2017}, is numerically not possible if we want to take a feedback length $L$ into account that is at least of the order of the characteristic QPC length $L \approx l_x/a \sim 5$, where $a$ is the lattice spacing of the spatial discretization.
+However, in this form the eCLA is still too costly to be implemented in a dynamic Keldysh setup, due to the large number of frequencies needed to resolve sharp structures on the real frequency axis: A straightforward parameterization with $N_{P}=N_{X} \sim 1500$ bosonic frequencies, as was chosen in \cite{Schimmel2017}, is numerically not possible if we want to take a feedback length $L$ into account that is at least of the order of the characteristic QPC length $L \approx l_x/a \sim 5$, where $a$ is the lattice spacing of the spatial discretization.
 For this reason, we have to further refine our eCLA scheme, see Sec.~\ref{dynamic_feedback_length} below.
-However, to do this efficiently, we first take a look at the Keldysh-fRG flow equations formulated in the short-index notation introduced in Eqs.~(\ref{definition_short_indices_1}\,-\,\ref{definition_short_indices_3}).
+However, to do this efficiently, we first take a look at the structure of the Keldysh-fRG flow equations.